 Since August 12 falls on a weekend when the state offices are closed, applying for DUA should be done no later than Friday, August 10, 2001, for these parishes.
 Individuals must apply during the open application period, even if they do not expect to receive benefits immediately.
 DUA claims may be filed at the Louisiana Department Of Labor Job Centers serving these parishes.

-This program extends coverage to people ineligible for unemployment compensation under the regular state unemployment insurance program.
-Those who may qualify include self-employed persons, farm workers, farm and ranch owners, agricultural producers, commission-paid employees and others not covered by regular programs who lost work as a result of the disaster.
-Individuals who are not sure if they qualify under this program should apply anyway to ensure that everyone who is eligible is assisted.
+This program extends coverage to people who are not normally eligible for unemployment compensation under the regular state unemployment insurance program.
+You may qualify if you are self-employed, a farm worker, a farm or ranch owner, an agricultural producer, a commission-paid employee, or not covered by regular unemployment programs and lost work as a result of the disaster.
+If you are not sure if you qualify under this program, you should apply anyway to ensure that you receive all assistance if you are eligible.

 To apply you need your Social Security number.
 You also need to provide proof of past earnings, such as business records or bank statements.
 If possible, bring your 2000 or most recent income tax and W-2 forms.
 Due to extensive property losses, many people may not have the necessary information readily available, but every effort will be made by the DUA staff to confirm employment information and expedite the application process.

 Everyone who was adversely affected by Tropical Storm Allison is encouraged to register with Federal Emergency Management Agency (FEMA) by calling 1-800-462-9029.
 Those wishing to follow up on an application can call the FEMA Helpline at 1-800-525-0321.
 People with hearing or speech impairments may call (TTY) 1-800-462-7585.
 Registration and Helpline numbers are available between 8 a.m. and 6 p.m., CDT, daily.